telerik/xamarin-forms-docs/styling-and-appearance/telerik-xamarin-dark-mode.md

 > For more details about this please review the following article from the Microsoft documentation: [Respond to system theme changes in Xamarin.Forms applications](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/theming/system-theme-changes).

-1. Detecting the current system theme

-* This can be achieved by getting the value of the `Application.RequestedTheme` property.
+* **Detecting the current system theme**: This can be achieved by getting the value of the `Application.RequestedTheme` property.
 Information about this option can be found [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/theming/system-theme-changes#detect-the-current-system-theme).

-2. Set the app theme
+* **Set the app theme**

 If you want to specify the theme which your Xamarin.Forms application will use, regardless of which system theme is currently operational, set the `Application.UserAppTheme` property (*of type Xamarin.Forms OSAppTheme*):